dorelljames/dorellastro/src/content/blog/adding-google-authorship-into-your-wordpress-site/index.md

   - google authorship
   - seo
   - wordpress
+description: Here's how you can quickly add Google Authorship on your site without a need to use a plugin.
 ---

 Based from Craig Fifield's article on <a href="http://www.craigfifield.com/google-authorship-wordpress.htm" target="_blank" rel="nofollow">How-To Add Google Authorship To WordPress Correctly</a> I was able to put a better way (hopefully) of doing the said thing.